📝 Recipes, knowledge & memory · ⏱️ 3 min read

 Start small and build the system gradually.
 Begin with your 5 best-selling dishes and then apply the system to new creations.
 This way you learn the process without disrupting your kitchen.

-An app like KitchenNmbrs can automate this process.
+Food cost calculators like KitchenNmbrs can automate this process.
 You enter ingredients and quantities, the system calculates the cost price and food cost percentage.
-Approvals are saved, so you can later see why certain choices were made.
+Approvals get saved, so you can later see why certain choices were made.

 How do you build a cost price approval system? (step by step)